+Trustee Educational Sessions Attendees

+Information Technology, Cyber Security and Risk Update - Senior VP of Development and Associate Director, IT, provided an overview of new technology and cyber risk mitigation strategies adopted by Killam over the past 12 months, including an overview of cyber risk training for employees and new technologies on the horizon such as the implementation of business Full Board

+intelligence software.

-Date Topic of Educational Sessions November 2019 Information Technology, Cyber Security and Risk Update Overview of new technology and cyber risk mitigations strategies adopted by Killam over the past 12 months, including an overview of cyber risk training for employees and new technologies on the horizon including the implementation of a business intelligence software.
-December 2019 Environmental, Social and Governance Education Session The Vice President, Investor Relations and Sustainability provided an overview of ESG issues, macro picture of the United Nations and global view of climate risk, institutional investor expectations, understanding the different ESG frameworks and rating agencies available, as well as an overview of Killam's ESG programs and initiatives.
+Environmental, Social and Governance Education Session - VP, Investor Relations and Sustainability provided an overview of ESG issues, global view of climate risk, institutional investor expectations, understanding the different ESG frameworks and rating agencies available, as well as an overview of Killam's ESG programs and initiatives.
+Full Board Virtual Property Tour - Virtual aerial tour of Killam's development sites, including a detailed inside tour of Shorefront, which was completed in September 2020.
+Full Board Apartment Repositioning Program - Virtual tour and discussion of Killam's expanding apartment reposition program, including a discussion with the director overseeing the program.
+Full Board COVID-19 Impact on Operations - Detailed discussion of key areas of risk and impact associated with COVID-19 for both 2020 and the expectation for 2021.
+Full Board